Burnett01/rsync-deployments/README.md

 ### SSH Permission Denied Errors

-If you encounter "Permission denied (publickey,password)" errors, this typically indicates authentication issues between GitHub Actions and your server. **This is the most common deployment problem** and usually stems from incorrect SSH key setup, server configuration, or firewall restrictions.
+If you encounter "Permission denied (publickey,password)" errors, here are the most common solutions:

-For advanced rsync configuration options and switches, refer to the [rsync manual](https://linux.die.net/man/1/rsync).

-Here are the most common solutions:

-#### 1. SSH Key Setup Issues
+#### 1. SSH Key Setup

-Ensure your SSH key pair is correctly generated and configured.
-For detailed information on creating and managing SSH keys, see [GitHub's SSH Key Guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+Ensure your SSH key pair is correctly generated and configured:

 ```bash
 # Generate a new SSH key pair (recommended: Ed25519 or RSA 4096-bit)